eshabaweja/mini-tasks/striver-core-scrape/core_interviews.md

 <b>Firewalls </b>- The firewall is a network security system that is used to monitor the incoming
 - and outgoing traffic and blocks the same based on the firewall security policies.
 It acts as a wall between the internet (public network) and the networking devices (a private network).
 It is either a hardware device, software program, or a combination of both.
 It adds a layer of security to the network.

 <b>Different type of delays </b>- The delays, here, means the time for which the processing of a particular packet takes place.
-- We have the following types of delays in computer networks:

 - Transmission Delay
 - Propagation delay
 - Queueing delay